forkmantis/vimtipsdaily/README.md

 ## TL;DR

 [Vim Tips Daily ](https://twitter.com/vimtipsdaily) posts a small task each day to be practiced in VIm.
 Most can be done in a minute or two.
-The tasks repeat over time, so that through repitition, they become fully a part of your person VIm toolset.
+The tasks repeat over time, so that through repitition, they become a part of your personal VIm toolset.

 ## It's Repetitive